clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

 This section shows you how to create a new :abbr:`VM (Virtual Machine)` and install |CL| into it with VMware ESXi 6.5 Update 1.
-Some of the advantages of installing |CL| into a new VM is that it provides you flexibility in configuring, for example: its size, the nummber of partitions, the initial of bundles, etc.
+Some of the advantages of installing |CL| into a new VM is that it provides you flexibility in configuring, for example: its size, the number of partitions, bundles, etc.
 We will perform these steps:

 #.
 Download the latest |CL| installer ISO